EngineerBetter/engineerbetter-hugo/content/blog/continuous-infrastructure-google-cloud.md

 Unit 2 engineers booked out a meeting room, EngineerBetter dialled in via Zoom, and then we proceeded with usual mobbing rules - 10-minute turns on the keyboard, and you can only type something if someone else has told you.

 Engineering days were not contiguous, and we'd spend maybe a few days a week collaborating in this way.
 This allowed the Unit 2 engineers to attend to other matters, and prevented us from getting remote-work fatigue.
 It also allowed ideas to percolate, meaning we got 'creative tunnel vision' less often.

+{{% boxout %}}
+"Mobbing over a remote video link turned out to be a effective way of skills transfer and education, whilst also building towards a real deliverable.
+It has been particularly easy to schedule these sessions in around other work, allowing us to maintain normal service while we develop improvements."

+_Tom Gummery - Senior Software Engineer, Unit 2 Games_
+{{% /boxout %}}

 ## The Implementation